-- a.
-Limited available access to rivers and streams because of private land ownership may restrict the release of fish stock and recreational enjoyment of fish resources. - Obstructions to fish passage may be created for other land use purposes.
+- Limited available access to rivers and streams because of private land ownership may restrict the release of fish stock and recreational enjoyment of fish resources. - Obstructions to fish passage may be created for other land use purposes.
 Obstructions, which hinder migration, include dams, culverts, tide gates, and logging practices. - c.
 Streamflow levels may be reduced below acceptable levels when waters are diverted for residential, industrial, agricultural, or other purposes. - d.
 Pollutants introduced into the water because of land use actions may reduce water quality. - e.
-Removal of riparian and wetland vegetation may destroy fish habitat in rivers, streams, wetlands, and other water bodies by elevating water temperatures and stream sedimentation.
+Removal of riparian and wetland vegetation may destroy fish habitat in rivers, streams, wetlands, and other water bodies by elevating water temperatures and stream sedimentation. - f.

-- f.
 Mining and filling practices which change the structure of the stream channel may destroy spawning and rearing habitat in streams and rivers. - 7.
-SUMMARY: [Amended by Ordinance No. 2003 5, eff.
+SUMMARY AND ESEE REFERENCE: [Amended by Ordinance No. 2003 5, eff.
 December 15, 2003].

 Habitat for fish exists in the lakes, rivers, and streams of Columbia County.
-All streams designated by the Oregon Department of Forestry as "fish-bearing" and all lakes identified in "Lakes of Columbia County" are significant for purposes of Goal 5.
+All streams identified as fish habitat on the 2023 ODFW Oregon Fish Habitat Distribution maps and all lakes identified in "Lakes of Columbia County" are significant for purposes of Goal 5.
 In addition, all riparian areas listed in Article X(B) of Comprehensive Plan, Part XVI are significant fish habitat.
 Potential conflicting uses affect habitat quality in a number of ways: by removing vegetation, introducing pollutants, creating obstructions to fish passage, reducing streamflow levels, destroying spawning and rearing habitat, or by reducing water quality by increased temperatures and sediments.
-The consequences of these conflicting uses have been determined in the Riparian Area portion of this report.
+The consequences of these conflicting uses have been determined in the 2023 ESEE analysis and the Riparian Corridor (Article X(B)) portion of this report.

 Many of the activities that affect a stream or lake and reduce fish habitat are subject to state and federal regulations.
-The County will rely on implementation of these programs to protect fish habitat.
-In addition, the County will adopt "safe harbor" provisions within the Columbia County Zoning Ordinance (CCZO), Riparian Corridor Overlay Zone and Wetlands Overlay Zone to provide protection for additional significant habitat, including streams, wetlands and lakes, thereby providing protection for all significant fish habitat.
+As documented in the County's 2023 Goal 5 ESEE Analysis, the County will rely on implementation of these programs to protect fish habitat.
+In addition, the County will revise a limited riparian corridor protection program - as implemented by the Columbia County Zoning Ordinance (CCZO), Riparian

+Corridor Overlay Zone- to mitigate development impacts to significant habitat, including fish-bearing rivers, streams, and lakes, thereby providing protection for significant fish habitat.
 Policies will be adopted to encourage the acquisition of access both to and along rivers, streams, and lakes for the release of fish and recreational enjoyment of County residents.